adnammit/movieAppV1/README.md

 ## TO DO
 **start here**
+* get some movies loaded
+    - figure out the separation of concerns between movieApi, movieService, and provider
+    - i think you're making it too hard
+    - mock service/abstract class going to work? idk. probably a better way to do that
+* simplify error/loading state -- have appModule do it all, or does filter need it?
+* what does prod deployment for the app look like?
+* update mock data in data.json
 * still migrating stuff from movie -> movie2
+* how to map okta user to our user model?
+    - email might be the best "pk"...
 * setting up psql in your heroku app
     - refer to psql notes and movieApi readme for info
 * how much do we want to rely on imdb? should we store anything other than imdb id?